I was successful in my preparation for the MCAT, so I want to pass on some helpful tips to those who are currently preparing for the test.

 I spent about six weeks studying for the MCAT.
 The first thing I did was retake the free Kaplan practice test I had taken three months earlier.
-After this, I printed out the solution guide to the entire test and read through it in order to get an idea of the kind of logic, language, and reasoning used to approaching the problems.
+After this, I printed out the solution guide to the entire test and read through it in order to get an idea of the kind of logic, language, and reasoning used to approach the problems.

 After a day or so, I read up on the MCAT itself.
 The first thing I recognized about the MCAT was that, while the physical sciences section is split 50/50 between chemistry and physics, the biological sciences section is 80% biology and only 20% organic chemistry.

 Having had the least exposure to the subject that affects your grade the most, biology, I first bought the Princeton Review biology book and spent about a week and a half reading and taking notes on the entire thing.

 I printed out the exam topics from the AAMC Website and made sure to take notes on all of these topics, in addition to my own notes on what I felt was important.
 After this, I borrowed a Kaplan Biology book from a friend and spent an afternoon, about three hours, going through this book.

 The Princeton review biology book was incredible, it really delves into biology with more detail than you probably need to know, but as a post-bacc and having not taken a lot of classes in biology, physiology, anatomy, etc., it was great preparation.
 The Kaplan bio book (and most of their books in general) are much lighter and tend to skim a lot of topics, so it was good to read into depth and build a good understanding with Princeton Review and then go through Kaplan to bring you back to the surface with what you really need to know for the MCAT.